 Result

 Right, so that's about it.
 If you need a couple of similar charts, you could copy-paste-edit the last GRAPH command (no need to repeat the other commands).
-If you need many similar charts, you could loop over the GRAPH command with Python.
+If you need many similar charts, you could loop over the GRAPH command with Python for SPSS.

 Thanks for reading!